top of page

 The little round tables you buy in the big box stores are made with much lower pressure particle board and will fall apart rather easily.
 Industrial furniture grade particleboard is what today's cabinets are made from, and it is made from much better glues and with much higher pressures to set it.
 It's actually much more "all wood" than plywood, and is therefore much heavier than plywood.
 It is just as durable as plywood if the proper construction techniques are used for each type of material.
 There isn't a detectible difference to the end product at all once it's installed, and the warranties are the same.

 If you’re on a tight budget and your first area of concern when shopping for cabinets is making sure they are made of wood, consider doing some research on cabinetry.
 If you don't, you will be susceptible to the sales pitch of every company that sells imported Chinese cabinetry.
 These companies have been doing quite well over the last few years by selling low-end cabinetry at very high-profit margins.
 They take advantage of unknowing consumers by hyping up the superiority of real wood cabinets versus cabinetry that uses any type of composite construction such as particleboard or Medium Density Fiberboard (MDF) construction.
-Chinese plywood is not the same quality as American plywood!

 So what are the advantages of a particle board box?
-It's usually about 10-20% less expensive in most American made cabinet lines.
+It's usually about 10-20% less expensive in most cabinet lines.
 These savings can allow you to get that door style and finish you really want without having to sacrifice quality and design options.

 What's the difference between standard overlay and full overlay doors?